 The live audience reception was tepid, and I felt bad for Stjernsward, who was in attendance, as most of the audience fled immediately after credits rolled.
 If this would have been a focus group screening, they would have sent the director back in for edits.
 If your test screening audience is a horror fan base, and they all flee your movie afterward, that’s a bad sign.
 This movie had strong influences from Motel Hell, the Texas Chainsaw Massacre, and Hostel.
 And it is the sadistic edge that gets muddled by the goofy villains that undoes this.
 Rather than stick to a straight torture porn film, like Hostel, or a horror satire, like Motel Hell, it splits the difference and ends up less weighty as a consequence.
 It’s not a film without merits, as there is some authentically scary stuff, and the gore effects are BRUTAL.
 It does succeed in my rule #1 which is that you have to care for the protagonists, but in the end, it was undone a bit by the oddly constructed escape sequence, and you don’t get to see how the escape plans really unfold.
 I would have just headed for the hills.
 Also, how many “the car won’t start” tropes are you allowed in one film?
 For those with the stomach for intense gore, you might do well with this film, as a mixed bag response from me might be completely different for you.

 If you see this film, though, you probably won’t forget it anytime soon!
-(For better or worse) The Farm is not yet rated and does not yet have a wide release date.
+(For better or worse) The Farm is not yet rated, my guess is that it would be in the running for an NC-17, if it did, and does not yet have a wide release date.